PROBLEMS AND HOW WE SOLVE THEM

 Communication is key to an effective attorney-client relationship.
 Lawyers must keep their clients informed about any and all changes in their case and must get the clients’ consent before taking certain actions on the clients’ behalf.
 The job of a lawyer is to give advice about a legal issue, but he/she must also keep the client informed and involved in important decisions.
 Goosmann Law does not keep clients in the dark.
 We have a 24-hour policy/expectation when it comes to responding to client telephone calls and text messages.
 We understand the pace of business.
 We know some things require immediate attention.

 A hearing is used as an opportunity to present oral arguments regarding a motion, such as moving forward with the trial or settling the case out of court.
 Ultimately, a hearing will determine how the trial proceeds.
 A hearing is similar to a trial in the way that it is held publicly and involves both parties, however, a hearing is much more informal.
-A judicial hearing will take place before trial in both civil and criminal cases.
-To prepare for a court hearing, call one of our Sioux City attorneys!
+Hearings are usually shorter than trials, and often do not involve the introduction of any evidence or testimony.
+Some hearings can result in the resolution of the case itself prior to trial, as one party is able to show it’s legally entitled to an award or dismissal regardless of the factual disputes.

 When and how can you appeal a court decision?